October 9th, 2020 | How (Not) to Build a Business.

 What Is the Origin of This Phenomenon?

 I feel that the Netherlands is full of business developers.
 Even IT meetups — where you would expect most attendees to be programmers and engineers — are full of them.
 They walk around and hustle, looking for investors or “team members,” namely people with the actual skills.
 And, they try to get you onboard to implement their “million dollar idea” — in an exchange for a modest share of the cake.
 And, when you talk to these people, you will quickly learn that over 90% are these serial entrepreneurs.
-It’s enough to ask them a few quick questions to figure out that they lack any mission or expertise.
+It’s enough to ask them a few quick questions to figure out that they lack any mission or expertise needed for successful business development strategy.

 Where do all these people come from?
 I feel that the main reason is the illusion of abundance.
 The survivor bias on the media creates the impression that there are so many successful people — all these young millionaires online who seem to be just like us — that if you try for long enough, you will be successful sooner or later.
 No matter what.